shantanu0321/Personal-Cyber-Security-Home-Lab-Setup/Target Setup.md

-- It will configure some settings and after 2-3 min  you machine is ready for use.
+- It will configure some settings and after 2-3 min  your machine is ready for use.

  5. Login: